CHEM 416-2

 |

-(2 Credits) (formerly CHM 417) - Students will learn the basic principles of X-ray diffraction, symmetry, and space groups.
-Students will also experience the single crystal diffraction experiment, which includes crystal mounting, data collection, structure solution and refinement, and the reporting of crystallographic data.
-Weekly assignments: problem sets, simple lab work, or computer work.
+(2 Credits) Students will learn the basic principles of X-ray diffraction, crystallographic symmetry, and space groups.
+Each student will perform an individual single crystal diffraction experiment, which includes crystal mounting, data collection, structure solution and refinement, and evaluating and reporting crystallographic data.
+Regular assignments of problem sets, simple lab work, and computer tutorials are given.
 (Spring, 2nd half of semester.)

 |